 If you’re looking for a high fiber wet cat food, then we recommend the Merrick Limited Ingredient Diet Grain-Free Canned Cat Food.
 If your precious cat has food sensitivities or allergies, then using a cat food with a limited range of ingredients is a good way to make sure they don’t have any flare-ups.

-This wet cat food uses a single animal protein, duck, that is then supplemented with antioxidants, minerals, and vitamins.
+This high fiber canned cat food uses a single animal protein, duck, that is then supplemented with antioxidants, minerals, and vitamins.
 Wet foods are perfect for cats with urinary tract issues because they contain a high moisture content that helps your kitty stay hydrated.

 7. Natural Balance L.I.D.
 Indoor Grain-Free Dry Cat Food

 The Natural Balance L.I.D.
 Indoor Grain-Free Dry Cat Food has a high fiber content of 8%, thanks to the inclusion of chickpeas, beet pulp, and peas.
 The formula is specifically designed for indoor cats, so it contains fewer calories than a more active outdoor cat would need.
 This kibble contains prebiotics to help your cat’s digestive system stay strong and healthy.

 The limited list of ingredients is great if your cat suffers from allergies because it helps you control what they’re eating while making sure all their essential nutrients are covered.
 This kibble also helps control hairball production, which can be an issue for indoor cats.

 8. Nutro Wholesome Essentials Dry Cat Food